 Natural Talents training module 'How to Improve Feedback Skills' has a positive impact in the workplace.
 Managers practise how to describe specific current behavior by identifying times, places and circumstances.
 They learn how to remain assertive and to describe the actual behavior and the consequence of the behavior using neutral words.
 Managers also identify the need to emphasise the impact of poor behaviors on the function or company and practise how to ask the staff member to identify alternative behavior and options for improvement.

 This Development Module includes the following learning and practice:

-- to demonstrate the importance of feedback in motivating staff
+- the importance of feedback in managing performance and motivating staff

-- to identify where, when and how feedback should be delivered
+- where, when and how feedback should be delivered

-- to understand how to give positive, constructive and honest feedback
+- how to give positive, constructive and honest feedback

-- to develop a SMART Action Plan for future development
+- developing a SMART Action Plan for future development